 I. Reasonable Accommodation

 When an employee becomes unable to perform the essential, assigned duties of the currently-held position as a result of a covered disability, the Berkeley campus is committed to providing services to assist the employee.
-This includes efforts at reasonable accommodation that will allow the employee to perform the essential assigned duties of her/his position.
+This includes efforts at reasonable accommodation that will allow the employee to perform the essential assigned duties of their position.
 The campus will explore reasonable accommodation options when an employee requests accommodation, or there is evidence that an employee may need accommodation due to a covered disability.
 Accommodation options will be considered in discussions with the employee.

 II.
 Using the Interactive Process to Reach a Reasonable Accommodation